 3) Intelligently designed and executed remodeling projects.

-Every building manager should develop a performance profile of the building ventilation system, including analyses of comfort, ventilation, and sanitation.
+Every building manager should develop a building ventilation system’s performance profile, including analyses of comfort, ventilation, and sanitation.

 7) Air purifiers can make the air healthier by filtering out allergens, odors, and other pollutants from your space.

-It is not possible to satisfy every occupant at all times, especially in the case of warm comfort.
+It is not possible to satisfy every occupant at all times, especially in warm comfort.
 It is possible and necessary to implement a work atmosphere that is healthy and safe.
 Satisfied workers will end with better results.